Planning a long commute to work? Here’s how you know if it’s too far

 We can all be a tad too ambitious at the best of times, but sometimes we need to learn when something is completely unachievable.

-But, what if a genuine question pops into mind?
+But what if a genuine question pops into mind?
 What if we’re thinking about starting to cycle to work on a bike?

-I mean, I am an avid believer in swapping four wheels for two when it comes down to short journeys.
+I am an avid believer in swapping four wheels for two when it comes down to short journeys.

-The benefits are huge when it comes to commuting by bike, and not to mention the health benefits that come with it.
+The benefits are huge when it comes to commuting by bike, not to mention the health benefits that come with it.

 Well, here’s the good bit: